Italians in Germany: Pre-unification (to 1871)

 Large numbers of Italians have resided in Germany since the early Middle Ages, particularly architects, craftsmen and traders.
 During the late Middle Ages and early modern times many Italians came to Germany for business, and relations between the two countries prospered.
 The political borders were also somewhat intertwined under the German princes' attempts to extend control over all the Holy Roman Empire, which extended from northern Germany down to Northern Italy.
 During the Renaissance many Italian bankers, architects and artists moved to Germany and successfully integrated in the German society.

 German unification to end of World War II (1871–1945)

 Germany was a comparatively minor destination of Italians during the waves of Italian emigration after Italian unification and the resulting breakdown of the feudal system, with most leaving for the Americas.
 Between 1876, the year Italy began keeping track of people leaving the country permanently, and 1915, around 1.2 million Italians moved to Germany.
 For comparison, a total of 14 million Italians emigrated to various parts of the world during this period.
+The official population number of Italians in Germany rose from 8,000 in 1880, to 70,000 in 1900 and 100,000 in 1910.